rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - **Terminated**: represents a subscription that has finished.
 Subscriptions would only be expected to transiently be in this state and hence it would not normally be reported.
 Terminated dynamic subscriptions, or unconfigured subscriptions, should quickly be removed from the operational state of the device.
 Terminated

-Below is an approximate state diagram illustrating the states, and the likely changes between states.
-However, this is not a formal state machine and publishers can move between arbitrary states based on changes to susbcription properties, the system, connectivity to receivers, or resource constraints on the system.
+Below is a state diagram illustrating the states, and the likely changes between states.
+However, this is not a formal state machine and publishers can move between arbitrary states based on changes to subscription properties, the system, connectivity to receivers, or resource constraints on the system.
 New subscriptions should choose an appropriate starting state, e.g., either Inactive or Invalid.

 ~~~~